 ☐ An appreciation for the vastness of space ☐ Knowledge of the position and motion of celestial objects ☐ The ability to explain nucleosynthesis and stellar evolution ☐ Knowledge of historical models of astronomy, cosmology and astrophysics ☐ Competency in basic astrophotography ☐ Knowledge of space exploration and flight dynamics.
+Field experiences will offer practical application to observe and document the v

 Field experiences will offer practical application to observe and document the various objects visible in the day and night skies.
 Students will further use their field experience observations to develop and reinforce the learning outcomes within this course sequence.